yogeshkumar213/Weather-mini-project/README.md

-Weather project dont will gave the accurate weather related things because i have used free version of the api.
+The weather project might not provide accurate data due to the limitations of the free API.